Please note that we are finalizing what our trips will look like for the 2022-2023 school year.

 Tour Guide/Organization: Religious Action Center of Reform Judaism

 10th-12th graders can also attend the L’Taken (Hebrew for “to change”) Seminar in Washington, DC.
 Working in partnership with the Religious Action Center, the Reform movement’s advocacy arm in our nation’s capitol, teens will learn about the complex and nuanced nature lobbying and how it plays a role in today’s political system.
 Participants will also unpack current issues which are being debated in Congress, ultimately picking one of their own and creating a speech about it which they will deliver on Capitol Hill!
 Time will also be allocated for visits to the US Holocaust Museum, the MLK memorial, and the Smithsonian museums on the National Mall.
-The trip will depart in the on the morning of January 27 and return in the evening of January 30.
+The trip will depart on a Friday morning and return the following Monday evening.
 Limited space is available, and priority registration will be given to those teens who cannot join us in Prague.